eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 ### Granular Extensibility

-Another difference between linters and type checkers is how flexibly their areas of responsibility can be configured.
+Another difference between ESLint and TypeScript is how flexibly their areas of responsibility can be configured.

-Type checkers are generally configured with a set list of compiler options on a project level.
+TypeScript is configured by a set list of compiler options on a project level.
 TypeScript's [`tsconfig.json` ("TSConfig") files](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) allow for compiler options that change type checking for all files in the project.
 Those compiler options are set by TypeScript and generally change large swathes of type checking behavior.